OzLocke/amped-up-hugo/README.md

 ![The site as it looks when run without changes](https://github.com/stephlocke/lazyCDN/blob/master/site.png?raw=true)

 From here you can add your own theme, and build your site as usual.
-Just remember to update the config.toml file with your details, and the associated logo files.
+Just remember to update the config.toml file with your details and the associated logo files, and update or delete the netlify.toml as needed.